PSBP-Library/psbp003/README.md

 ## Introduction

-Below the yet to be defined declared `trait` members so far are briefly repeated.
+Below the, yet to be defined, declared `trait` members so far are briefly repeated.

 ```scala
 private[psbp] trait Function[>-->[-_, +_], &&[+_, +_]]: